 With Sakchyam’s support, NIBL aimed to bring more than 14,000 beneficiaries into the formal financial system.
 The project will facilitate lending of GBP 1.9 million to more than 16,500 beneficiaries during the project period.
 Such improved access to finance is expected to improve the financial status of the communities in target districts and improve the livelihoods of the beneficiaries.

-As of September 2018, with Sakchyam’s support, NIBL has launched all of the planned physical branches in Doti, Achham, Kalikot and Dailekh.
-The bank has also launched 14 BLB touchpoints in Achham, Baitadi, Bajhang, Banke, Dadeldhura, Darchula and Doti and collectively, these banking outlets have opened over 12,000 accounts, mobilized deposits of over GBP 863 K and disbursed over GBP 140 K.
+As of December 2018, with Sakchyam’s support, NIBL has launched all the four planned physical branches in Doti, Achham, Kalikot and Dailekh.
+The bank has also launched 14 BLB touchpoints in Achham, Baitadi, Bajhang, Banke, Dadeldhura, Darchula and Doti and collectively, these banking outlets have opened over 13,000 accounts, mobilized deposits of over NPR 237 Million and disbursed loans over NPR 31 Million.